masspayio/masspay-php-sdk/docs/Api/WalletApi.md

 Get all autopay rules

-Obtain list of all autopay rules currently applied to this wallet
+This **GET** endpoint is used to retrieve all autopay rules currently applied to the provided wallet token. <br> You can use this endpoint to obtain information about the autopay rules associated with the wallet. <br> To use this endpoint, you need to provide the `user_token` and `wallet_token` as required parameters in the URL Path. <br> The response will include a JSON array containing details for each autopay rule, including the token, `destination_token` and percentage.

 ### Example